AliJH/household-expenses/README.md

 # Household Expenses

 This project uses Power BI and Excel Online to create a tracker for household expenditures.
-See how it works below or jump straight to the downloads and examples to get started.
+Check out the [Excel](#excel) and [Power BI](#power-bi) sections to see how it all came together or dive straight into [Getting Started](#getting-started) to have a go at setting up something for yourself.

 At this stage all data entry is manual though if your bank supports it you could certainly look at automating data extraction for transactions.